aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fontunderlinetype/_index.md

 Represents Heavy Wave Underline

+**Remarks**

+Only can be applied to chart and shape.

 ### WORDS {#WORDS}
 ```
 public static final int WORDS
 ```

-Represents Underline Non-Space Characters Only
+Represents Underline Non-Space Characters.

+**Remarks**

+Only can be applied to chart and shape.

 ### equals(Object arg0) {#equals-java.lang.Object-}
 ```